tdg5/service-oriented-py/README.md

 # service-oriented-py

-Toolkit for building service oriented applications in python.
+`service-oriented-py` is a toolkit for building service oriented applications in python.